AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### bit Manipulation:
-- Solved Decode XORed Permutation on leetcode with tc of O(logn) and sc of O(1) Beats 76.04% in runtime and 52.7% in Memory with JavaScript
+- Solved Binary Number with Alternating Bits on leetcode with tc of O(logn) and sc of O(1) Beats 76.04% in runtime and 52.7% in Memory with JavaScript